 The rides will start at/near a cafe/tearoom for an optional lunch at the end of the ride - or you could decide to go straight home - your choice.

-A "Non-Stop Thirty" is a continuous ride of approx. 30 miles.
+A continuous ride of approx. 30 miles.

 The aim is to take no more than 3 hours for the ride, so you should be able to average 10mph non-stop for 3 hours if you want to participate in these rides.